Nizar-BH/NizarBHEsprit/README.md

 I'm a Data Science student and enthusiast about artificial intelligence and the data universe✨.<br>
-I am currently on the hunt for a summer internship & end-of-studies internship where i can put to use all the acquired skills I have harnessed from my internships and projects.📊<br>
+I am currently on the hunt for an end-of-studies AI & Data Science internship where i can put to use all the acquired skills I have harnessed from my internships and projects.📊<br>
 Find me elsewhere : <br>
 www.linkedin.com/in/nizar-ben-hmida